Homepage > Blank IRS 709 Template

 Fact Name Description

-Gift Tax Exemption For 2023, the annual gift tax exclusion amount is $17,000 per recipient, allowing individuals to gift up to this amount without needing to file Form 709.
+Annual Exclusion For the year 2023, the annual exclusion amount is $17,000 per recipient.
+This means you can gift up to this amount to any individual without triggering the need to file Form 709.

 Steps to Filling Out IRS 709

-1. Obtain a copy of IRS Form 709 from the IRS website or other official sources.
+1. Obtain the IRS 709 form from the IRS website or your tax professional.

-2. In the top section, fill in your identifying information, including your name, address, and Social Security Number.
+2. Fill in your personal information at the top of the form, including your name, address, and Social Security number.

-4. Next, provide information about your spouse if applicable, including their name and Social Security Number.
+3. Provide information about your spouse, if applicable, including their name and Social Security number.

 More About IRS 709